| Policy Title | SAFER RECRUITMENT & SELECTION | Date of Last Review | September 2024 |

 Numeracy Skills

-able to add, subtract, multiply, divide - balance and record cash receipts
+able to add, subtract, multiply, divide

 - calculate percentages and proportions